 Our Post Incident Analysis Report powered by Looker leverages valuable data from past incidents to arm teams with insight to improve their incident response.
 The report is automatically generated after an incident is resolved or closed and consists of analytics such as duration, time to resolve, and time to respond, as well as analytics on different aspects of collaboration efforts.
 This report builds off Opsgenie’s existing Reporting and Analytics to heighten a user’s understanding of their incident management workflow and areas for improvement.

-The Post Incident Analysis Report is only available on Enterprise plan.
+The Post Incident Analysis Report is available as part of our Service-Aware Incident Management platform which is only available to our Enterprise plan.

 The report includes overview metrics for the lifecycle of the incident.
 You can reach the Post Incident Analysis of each incident from the Details view of an incident, if the incident is Resolved or Closed.
 This report is comprised of “Looks”; self-contained modules comprised of different data on different aspects of the incident.